theflow/podio-github/README.md

 git push heroku master
 ```

-Configure your Github repository to use this as a Service webhook.
+Configure your Github repository to use the Heroku app as a webhook endpoint.

- * Look up your app id and token on Podio for your Bugs app (Wrench icon -> Developer)
+ * On Podio look up your app id and app token for your Bugs app (Wrench icon -> Developer)
- * Go to Settings -> Service Hooks -> WebHook URLs on the repository you want to configure
+ * On Github go to Settings -> Webhooks & Services -> Add webhook on the repository you want to set up
- * Construct your URL like this: `https://my-podio-github.heroku.com/hook?app_id=BUG_APP_ID&app_token=BUG_APP_TOKEN`
+ * Construct your URL like this: `https://my-podio-github.herokuapp.com/hook?app_id=BUG_APP_ID&app_token=BUG_APP_TOKEN`
- * Add this URL as a WebHook URL on Github
+ * Add this URL as a WebHook URL on Github with a Content-Type of `application/x-www-form-urlencoded`.
+Leave the other options in their default state.
- * Click "Test Hook" to see if it works
+ * That should be it.